jpark-dev/dinosaurs/README.md

 For a more technical explanation, [refer to the docs here.](https://reactjs.org/docs/hooks-reference.html#usestate)

-We've provided a sample in the starter code (this repo) demonstrating how you might use both hooks to implement changing the document title.
-Here it is below as well:
+We've provided samples in the starter code (this repo) demonstrating how you might use both hooks.

+1. Changing the document title with useEffect:

 ```javascript
 // import React Hooks